Generic filters

 Outpatient Clinician

 Sheridan (she/her) is a Supervisee in Social Work and a Certified Sex Offender Treatment Provider for children and youth.
-She received a master’s degree in Social Work with a concentration in Children, Youth and Families from Delaware State University in 2009.
+She received a Master’s Degree in Social Work with a concentration in Children, Youth and Families from Delaware State University in 2009.
 Sheridan joined The Up Center in 2013 as a therapeutic family clinician working with youth and families in the foster care system.
 She has a passion for empowering the family unit to heal after traumatic experiences and overcome obstacles and challenges.
-Sheridan has been providing outpatient services for 5 years with clients ranging from teens to adults.
+Sheridan has been providing outpatient services for over 5 years with clients ranging from teens to adults and currently sees clients in person in our Ghent and Portsmouth Offices as well as virtually via telehealth.
 She received certification as a Trained Adoption Competent therapist in 2018.
-She utilizes frameworks to include person-centered, strengths-based, and trauma focused cognitive behavioral therapy.
+She utilizes frameworks to include person-centered, strengths-based, and Trauma Focused Cognitive Behavioral Therapy (TF-CBT).

 Tania Green, MA, Resident in Counseling